TheDizzler/DXTKGui/README.md

 >- transition effects (tested on screens and dialog only)
 >- controls can store a tranlsation matrix function to allow their use with a camera (world space vs screen space)
+>- Controller controlled controls (joysticks && keyboard) via a SelectorManager (not at all elegant but works for multiple purposes)

 ##KNOWN ISSUES:
 >- controls overlapping each other may all call their onClick functions instead of the just the topmost